 Each process was summarised and presented in three visual formats (summary table, project timeline and process model).
 The models were then analysed and compared to the existing MDD process literature, and each other, in order to identify distinct overlapping qualities, similarities and/or differences.
 Finally, using abductive thinking and synthesis, data from the three models and the existing literature were interpreted and developed into a design process model more suited to the South African context.

-For more information contact Ashton Moseley.
-For her professional design porfolio visit Behance here, and for Ashton’s Research Gate profile here.
+For more information please contact Ashton Moseley.
+For her professional design portfolio, please visit Behance and for her research profile, please visit ResearchGate.

-- After completing her Master’s Ashton’s temporary Assistant Lecturer contract was converted to a full-time Lecturing post in the UJ Department of Industrial Design.
+- Employment: After completing her Master’s Ashton’s temporary Assistant Lecturer contract was converted to a full-time Lecturing post in the UJ Department of Industrial Design.